stolam/MNIST_conv/README.md

 Learning a shallow convolutional network example on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 # Installation
-To install go to digits folder and type `pip install -r requirements`
+To install go to digits folder and type `pip install -r requirements.txt`

 # Run training and evaluation
 To run the training and evaluation just run the `python run.py`.
 You will see progress of the training on the training set.